marinakuznetcova/marina.github.io/frontend-dev-svg-toolkit-pt-2.md

 ### 5. Should your code be as independent as possible?

-If you don't want to use or don't have a hosting to store an image, you can inline the SVG code into background-image CSS property. "data:image" syntax would help: recall base64 format.
+If you don't want to use or don't have a hosting to store an image, you can inline the SVG code into background-image CSS property. `data:image` syntax would help: recall base64 format.
 This way to use vector graphics lets a developer not to think about URLs and to reduce the number of HTTP requests.
 But!
 There is a negative side: a property like that is pretty "expensive" for a browser and would take much time to be processed.
 So be careful with this syntax and use it when only you really-really need it.

 *Yes:* you could inline SVG code into background-image CSS property, but be careful.